safesoftware/FMETraining/ServerAdmin3Security/Exercise2_ConfiguringActiveDirectoryLDAP.md

 ---

 <br>**1) Connect to FME Server**
-<br>Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/fmeserver), and log in using the username and password *admin*.
+<br>Open the FME Server web interface, either through the web interface option on the Windows Start Menu or directly in your web browser (http://localhost/fmeserver), and log in using the username and password *admin*.

 Click *Security*, under the Admin heading on the left sidebar, and then select **Active Directory**.